Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 ```
 This is simply a _procedure_ with name `main`.
 (Jai calls **procedures** what most other languages call **functions**.)
-Not only is the main procedure a starting point, it also encompasses the complete program execution from start to end.
+Not only is the main procedure a starting point, it also envelops the complete program execution from start to end.
-:: means that main is in fact a constant, we'll see what that means later (see § 5.2.2).
+:: means that `main` is in fact a constant, we'll see what that means later (see § 5.2.2).
 () is the parameter list, which is empty for main.
-We also don't see anything after ): main has no return value, unlike C.
+We also don't see a -> after ) This means main has no return value, unlike C.
-Then follow the curly braces { } which normally contain the code to execute line by line.
+Then come the curly braces { } which contain the code to execute line by line.

-> Jai doesn't need a special keyword like function or func or even fn to indicate a function.
+> Jai doesn't need a special keyword like proc, function or func or even fn to indicate a function.

 Because there is no code, it doesn't do anything.
 But this is the first program which can be compiled!
 `jai 3.1_hello_sailor.jai` now produces the output: